Save the Date

-The evening includes a meaningful ceremony, keynote address, and presentation of awards.
-Student honorees who participate will receive a certificate.
-The evening also dinner and opportunities to meet new and old friends as we celebrate the MiraCosta College’s LGBTQIA+ community and tradition of pride and activism on campus.
+Join us for a delicious meal, great music, and to meet new and old friends as we celebrate the MiraCosta College’s LGBTQIA+ community and tradition of pride and activism on campus.

 During Lavender Celebration two awards will be presented to a MiraCosta staff or faculty member and to a student who provides extraordinary service and commitment to the LGBTQIA+ community.
 Help us make sure we select the best person by nominating someone.
 Any MiraCosta College member (staff, faculty, or student) may nominate someone for this award.

-Award recipients will be announced at the inaugural Lavender Celebration on May 16, 2019.
+Award recipients will be announced at the Lavender Celebration.
 There is no limit on the number of individuals you may nominate.
 Please submit a separate from for each nominee.
-Nominations must be submitted by April 1st.

 I’ve heard of “Lavender Gradation” but not “Lavender Celebration,” what’s the difference?